HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 The elements of my project that I beleive to be most successful are the immersive detail and ambiance of the room, how the room electronically comes alive and the experience of the book translated into a physical space.
 I really enjoyed this project and how I developed my idea so much through the design process.
 I began with just wanting to create  miniature scene that includes movement and sound.
 However, through the double diamond process, individual ideation and peer input, I have greatly expanded this base idea and created a successful and purposeful project.

 On the contrary, I did encounter many setbacks and hurdles within the process which introduces some parts of my project which could be improved.
 I really struggled finding a sufficient sensor input that was reliable but also descrete in the pages of the book.
 But my downfall was immediately going for a complicated tech solution of capacitive touch sensors which were too unreliable.
 If I had gone with a much more simpler option first like circuit switches I would have reduced this process significantly.
 Thus, giving me more time to work on the aesthetic of the book and to streamline or even advance each interaction.

+There are many elements of my project that are novel.
+Overall, I have not been able to find something exactly like my project. i have found iterations of miniature models that use electronics but do not incorporate the larger narrative or physical book and on the other hand, I have found interactive books that do not involve a physical miniature space (as seen in my related projects section).
+By combining theses two different projects I have created a novel experience.
+I wanted to create something that combines the feeling of physically reading a book with a visual physical expereince, which I had never seen before.
+Rather than digitally creating visuals that tell a story or two dimensionally visualising a story in a physical space, I aimed to created a experience that visually narrates a physical book in a physical space.
+I wanted to create a very unique expereince and truly bring the reader into the story.
+I often find myself getting lost in the words on a page and not truly imaginatively visualising what is happening, so I wanted to elucidate a story in an actual physical space.
+ALthough in our modern world there are other forms of visual entertainment such as movies and books, I created a whole new experience that is more complex, engaging and immersive and combines the visual component of movies but alters it to be three dimensional and the narrative of a book.

 An interesting extension of this project would be to instead of having a book record my voice to play with it.
 This changes the experience greatly as it transitions from more of a physical realm moving towards more of a strictly visual space.
 This of course introduces the great debate of books vs movies/audio books and the difference between holding a physical book and reducing entertainment as just a visually stimulating experience.
 I like the incorporation of the book as it relates the physical space to a physical book and makes the experience more authentic.
 If there was basically no human interaction, why not just watch a movie.
 I guess this is interesting because you can see the three dimensional space but reduces the relatability as I wanted to make it seem as if you were in the scene yourslef, which accounts for the lack of characters in the physical space and the first person story.